learn-co-curriculum/cssi-3-jquery-animation-lab/README.md

 ## Step 3: Add a New Pig
 Use CSS styling to add a new pig to the right of your current pig.

-## Step 4: Follow the Leader
+## Stretch: Follow the Leader
-Create an event where once the first pig flies away, the other one follows automatically
+Create an event where once the first pig flies away, the other one follows automatically after a set period of time.